 I live in a pretty small town.
 It’s a suburb of Boston.
 Fairly affluent and close to the water.
 I walk a lot of places because most of what I need is in walking distance.
 There’s a shopping center near my house with a Whole Foods that I often visit.
 It’s a nice walk.
-Mostly through neighborhoods and some green spaces but I’m always surprised by how much garbage there is on the ground in these fairly wealthy neighborhoods.
+Mostly through neighborhoods and some green spaces, but I’m always surprised by how much garbage there is in the streets in these wealthy neighborhoods.

-There’s a stretch of wooded area that is about an eighth of a mile long, and it is packed with garbage for about six to seven feet into the woods.
+There’s a stretch of wooded area that’s about an eighth of a mile long that is packed with garbage about six to seven feet deep into the woods.
 It’s weird.
 I’m not sure how it’s gotten there or continues to collect.
-But my best guess is that it happens on windy trash pickup days when the elements have the chance to spread some of the garbage around.
-Either way the point is whose job is it to clean this mess up?
+But my best guess is that it happens on windy trash pickup days, when the elements have the chance to spread some of the garbage around.
+Either way, the point is whose job is it to clean this mess up?

-I used to live in what some people would call, “the ghetto”, but all in all it wasn’t such a bad neighborhood.
-Sure the apartments were crowded, over packed and falling apart.
+I used to live in what some people would call “the ghetto”, but it wasn’t such a bad neighborhood.
+Sure the apartments were crowded, over packed with poorly tended to things and falling apart.
 And the kids where lighting firecrackers off in the middle of the night in the streets.
 But the people were usually pretty friendly.
 I used to chat with my downstairs neighbor often while I was coming in or going out.
 He was a smoker so I’d see him on the porch and we’d fall into conversations.

 That’s great news to be sure but that kind of comradery shouldn’t only have to happen in the scenic places.
 What about the places like the stretch of woods I walk by?
 Out of sight out of mind?
 And the neighborhood I used to live in?
 These places need our attention as much as the scenic ones do.
 And I believe it should be the job of not just the neighborhood to clean them up but all able bodies in the surrounding area.